 Obviously, swapping your boots for a new pair is an expensive fix to the problem.
-So what else can you do to fix heel lift.
-Here are a few, relatively inexpensive tweaks which are worth trying out before you chuck out your boots and buy a new pair.
+So, what else can you do to fix the heel lift?
+Here are a few relatively inexpensive tweaks which are worth trying out before you chuck out your boots and buy a new pair.

-J bars are little foam pads which stick to the outside of your liner and fill up the space around your ankle so that your foot doesn’t move.
-They originally were included with most Burton boots so that you could fine tune your fit.
+J bars are little foam pads that stick to the outside of your liner and fill up the space around your ankle so that your foot doesn’t move.
+They were originally included with most Burton boots so that you could fine-tune your fit.
 Burton has stopped doing that now, but if you ask nicely they should send you a set.
-Alternatively you can buy them here
+Alternatively, you can buy them here.

-Similar to J bars, butterfly wraps are little straps which stick to the outside of your snowboard boot lines.
-They are stuck just above your heel around the achilles tendon in order to add extra support to the liner of the boot.
-These work best if the heel lift stems from skinny ankles and heel and are definitely worth a try before splashing out on a new pair of boots.
+Similar to J bars, butterfly wraps are little straps that stick to the outside of your snowboard boot lines.
+They are stuck just above your heel around the Achilles tendon in order to add extra support to the liner of the boot.
+These work best if the heel lift stems from skinny ankles and heels and are definitely worth a try before splashing out on a new pair of boots.

 Thicker Custom Inner sole

-Adding a thicker inner sole will lift your whole food up so that the heel has no extra space to lift into.
-This can be a really effective way of eliminating heel lift and can also help make your boots more comfortable all round.
-Before you go down this route make sure you haven’t got any other issues with your feet such as a raised arch or flat feet.
-If you do then an inner sole custom made for your specific foot shape can definitely a good solution to heel lift as well as other issues you may be experiencing.
+Adding a thicker inner sole will lift your whole food up so that the heel has no extra space to lift it into.
+This can be a really effective way of eliminating heel lift and can also help make your boots more comfortable all around.
+Before you go down this route, make sure you haven’t got any other issues with your feet such as a raised arch or flat feet.
+If you do then an inner sole custom-made for your specific foot shape can definitely a good solution to heel lift as well as other issues you may be experiencing.

 I use these ones from Shred Soles and they’re awesome!

 There are a bunch of different solutions to fixing heel lift in your snowboard boots, from the simple and inexpensive to just chucking your old boots out and splashing out on a new pair.
 The one thing you definitely shouldn’t do is to just put up with it.
-Heel lift can really hold you back in your snowboard and getting it fixed could be the path to an instant improvement
+A heel lift can really hold you back in your snowboard and getting it fixed could be the path to an instant improvement.